 The Bahrain VAT law was released on 09th October 2018, by the Ministry of Bahrain.
-Bahrain VAT is all set to be implemented from 1st January 2019 at the rate of 5%.
+Bahrain VAT is all set to be implemented from 1st January 2019 at a rate of 5%.
 The Executive Regulations for VAT in Bahrain is expected to publish shortly.
 All the companies in Bahrain with turnover exceeding BHD 5 Million annually must register with the Tax Authorities before 1st January 2019.
 As per the Ministry of Finance, all the companies with turnover of more than 5 Million BHD should register for VAT in Bahrain.
 That level of revenues will require firms to register with the National Bureau for Taxation (NBT), the entity in charge of managing the tax.
 Registration applications will be received until January 1, 2019.

-|Turnover limit in BHD (Annually) should register||Deadline for Registration||Effective date of Registration|
+|The turnover limit in BHD (Annually) should register||Deadline for Registration||The effective date of Registration|

 |More than 5 million||20th December 2018||1st January 2019|